josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 I decided to use [Python Pandas](https://pandas.pydata.org/) for this task.
 The framework has an arsenal of tools to manipulate the data and to calculate statistics.
 It also has good tools to perform additional cleanup if needed.

-So how Pandas work?
+So _how Pandas work_?

 #### Crash course on Pandas

 I strongly recommend that you take the [10 minutes to pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html) if you are not familiar with Pandas.

-In the end, this is how my [DataFrame](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html) looked like:
+In the end, this is how my [DataFrame](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html) loading loked like:

 ```shell
 (EmpireStateRunUp) [josevnz@dmaf5 EmpireStateRunUp]$ python3